SQUEK011/VSIYP/README.md

   <h3 align="center">VSIYP</h3>

   <p align="center">
-    Video Sharing in Your Pocket~ Have the power to quickly process your videos and share your memories to your love ones!
+    Video Sharing in Your Pocket~ <br> Have the power to quickly process your videos and share your memories to your love ones!
     <br />
     <br />
   </p>